Last Updated on83

 The Esplanade is the main thoroughfare through St Kilda, lined with palm trees, where most of the attractions are located.

-Established in 1912, it is an iconic feature of Melbourne and one of the most recognisable faces in the city.
+Definitely one of the most iconic things to do in St Kilda is Luna Park.
+Established in 1912, it is a historic feature of Melbourne and one of the most recognisable faces of the city.
 The Scenic Railway Rollercoaster here at Luna Park is the oldest in the world that has never closed down.
 The scenic view of the bay whilst on the ride is spectacular.

 Entry to Luna Park is free, but you are required to pay for rides.
 Open everyday.